Silimate vs Bito

 Automated bug detection and root-cause analysis

-PPA optimization suggestions
+PPA optimization suggestions and guidance

 Timing closure guidance and critical path analysis